 The book Findependence Day is a work of fiction that teaches financial lessons in the style of The Wealthy Barber.
-The author, Jonathan Chevreau, is a personal finance columnist for the Financial Post and National Post, and he is a blogger at The Wealthy Boomer.
+The author, Jonathan Chevreau, is a personal finance columnist for the Financial Post and National Post.

 Trying to marry compelling fiction with financial lessons isn’t easy.
 I was curious to see how Chevreau would try to do this.
 It was obvious from the beginning of the story that the finance parts were going to be central.
 The first page contains financial lessons.
 You might think that this means the fiction part took a back seat, but this didn’t turn out to be the case.

 By the time I got about a third of the way through the book, I was hooked on the story.
 It’s not exactly a Stephen King thriller, but I was hooked enough read the latter two-thirds of the book in a single sitting on a lazy Sunday morning.